rishi-rama/cse15l-lab-reports/labreport2.md

 * The `storage` string begins as empty
 * Then, the `handleRequest` method is called with the argument being the url, `http://localhost:4000/add-message?s=This%20is%20my%20first%20string!`
 * getPath() is called with the argument url to check if the path has add-message
-* getQuery() is called to check the query from url and add the string query[1], which is "This is my first string!"  to storage
+* getQuery() is called to check the query from url and use the string query[1], which is "This is my first string!", to set the value of input
 * After this, the relevant field changed is `input`, which becomes `This is my first string!`
 * The value of `input` is appended to the `storage` string.
 Now the `storage` string is equal to
 ```